-The ribosomes, the multi-components (rRNA and rProteins) universal cellular particles that translate the genetic code into proteins and the target for ~40% of antibiotics in clinical use, have been the main objects of our scientific activities during over three decades.
+The ribosomes, the multi-components (rRNA and rProteins) universal cellular particles that translate the genetic code into proteins are the target for ~40% of antibiotics in clinical use.
+During the last three decades the structure and function of the ribosomes have been the main objects of our scientific activities.
 Within this framework, we determined the structures of several bacterial ribosomes, and decifered how the currently used antibiotics paralyze them, as well as the molecular bases of the various resistance mecanisms.
 Among those we focused on the ribosome inhibition by Linezolid (Fig. 1), which is a synthetic antibiotic drug that belongs to the class of oxazolidinones.
-It was approved by the Food and Drug Administration (FDA) in April 2000 to treat Gram-positive pathogen infections.
-Being a synthetic drug, no preexisting resistance mechanisms were known and resistance to it was expected to emerge rather slowly.
-Despite these expectations, S. aureus linezolid resistance acquired by a specific 23S rRNA point mutation (G2576U) (E. coli rRNA numbering is used throughout) (Tsiodras, Gold et al. 2001) which was reported approximately a year after it was approved for treatment.
+It was approved by the Food and Drug Administration (FDA) in April 2000 to treat Grampositive pathogen infections.
+Being a synthetic drug, no preexisting resistance mechanisms were known, hence resistance to it was expected to emerge rather slowly.
+Despite these expectations, linezolid resistance was acquired by a specific 23S rRNA point mutation (G2576U) (E. coli rRNA numbering is used throughout) was aquiered by Staphylococcus aureus (SA) (Tsiodras, Gold et al. 2001) approximately a year after it was approved for treatment.
 Together with resistance mechanisms identified later, linezolid resistance reached the level of <1% of SA clinical isolates within 10 years (Endimiani, Blackford et al. 2011).

-Recently, it was shown that new derivatives of linezolid (Fig. 1) that were synthesized by our collaborators (Yang, Chen et al. 2015) are useful inhibitors against Staphylococcus aureus (SA) strains.
+Recently, it was shown that new derivatives of linezolid (Fig. 1) that were synthesized by our collaborators (Yang, Chen et al. 2015) are useful inhibitors against SA strains.
 Moreover, superior in vitro inhibition of LYP-2 and YB-6 over LYP-1 and 1622 by 1-2 orders of magnitude was deteced.
-Thus, we propose to study the structures of the complexes of these compounds with the SA ribosome, aiming at the definition of the determinants for inhibition by these compounds as well as understanding possible mechanisms for resistance and selectivity.
+Consequently, we are studying the structures of the complexes of these compounds with the SA ribosome, aiming at the definition of the determinants for inhibition by these compounds as well as suggesting possible mechanisms for resistance and selectivity.